-All cutting room “waste”, including end-of-life silk satins, crepes and voiles, that would otherwise have been discarded, is upcycled.
+All cutting room “waste”, including end-of-life silk satins, crepes and voiles, which would otherwise have been discarded, is upcycled.
 With items created ranging from scrunchies and headbands to ‘Positive Pads’.

-All packaging is made from recyclable materials - including the postal bag, labels and tissue paper.
+All packaging is made from recyclable & compostable materials - including the postal bag, labels and tissue paper.

 Every time an order is placed with Mayamiko, the customer has the option to plant a tree, with non-profit organisation One Tree Planted, doing the honours on their behalf.

 To avoid dead-stock and to encourage a slower, more conscious consumer habit, Mayamiko operates on a pre-order system, with pieces made only in response to demand and only completed after a customer places an order.

 For further information, images, and samples, please contact: